Toys (Safety) Regulations 2011: Great Britain

 This must be kept by the manufacturer and importer for a period of ten years from the date on which the toy was placed on the GB market.
 This declaration must be made available to the enforcing authority upon request.

-• Enforcement Authority – In Great Britain, for toys for consumer use this is local trading standards authorities.
+- Enforcement Authority – In GB, for toys for consumer use this is local trading standards authorities.
 The Secretary of State is also an enforcement authority across the UK.

-• UKCA Marking – The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods (including toys) being placed on the GB market, in place of the CE marking which is the conformity marking used in Northern Ireland and the European Union.
+- UKCA marking – The UK Conformity Assessed (UKCA) marking is the new UK conformity marking used for certain goods (including toys) being placed on the GB market.